 The Rider Waite Smith card depicts an idealised family, a loving couple have their arms around each other, their cherished children dance merrily before them, while a rainbow featuring 10 cups shines

 overhead.
-The 10 of Cups is the card of happy endings, fairytales, and that there is truly no place like home, surrounded by loved ones.
+The 10 of Cups is the card of happy endings, fairy tales, and that there is truly no place like home, surrounded by loved ones.

 Pisces contributes to the idyllic dreaminess of this card, there is a sense of unreality and fantasy, but is also suggestive that this peace and harmony, is the ultimate desired outcome in life .
-It is beneficial to be mindful that The 10 of Cups, 10’s being the last card in a suit, correlates with the last decan of Pisces, and the 12th sign, the last sign of the zodiac – all representitive of completion, endings and new beginings.
+It is beneficial to be mindful that The 10 of Cups, 10’s being the last card in a suit, correlates with the last decan of Pisces, and the 12th sign, the last sign of the zodiac – all representative of completion, endings and new beginnings.
 Mars shows the effort we must apply to turn dreams into reality.

 “Find ways to provide inspiration and set examples for those still struggling to find their way.
 Help them realize that dreams don’t just happen.
 The pot of gold at the end of the rainbow is filled through our labours.”

 Spiritual Tarot by Echols, Mueller and Thomson ~ page 193